joker-b/AnimTaskMgr/README.md

 * `AnimFunc` is our main animation function.
 * `WrapUpFunc` is an optional wrapup function.
-* `Duration` this is a desired duration of animation, in milliseconds (or zero, for infinite)
+* `Duration` this is a desired duration of animation, in milliseconds (or zero, for infinite).
 * `Interp` this is a function that will accept a 0-1 time value and return a 0-1 value, possibly reshaped by splines or other means, to get more complex animation timing (e.g. "slow-in").

 Only the `AnimFunc` parameter is required.
 If you want to specify a `Duration` or `Interp,` be sure to use `null` for `WrapUpFunc` -- likewise, for no `Duration,` use zero and the function will iterate until the power goes out.